CartoDB/odyssey.js/documentation.md

 - title: "This is my story title"
 - author: "Odyssey master"
 ~~~
+In the Scroll and Slide templates, you will see these two options as defaults:

 - title: "_Title of your story_"
 - author: "_Name of the story author_"